Geocarpon minimum

 Geocarpon minimum is a species of flowering plant in the carnation family (Caryophyllaceae) which is known by the common names tinytim and earth-fruit.
-It is a rare plant known from about 34 populations in the US states of Arkansas, Louisiana, Missouri, and Texas.
+It is a rare plant known from about 34 populations in the US states of Arkansas, Louisiana, Missouri, Texas, and Oklahoma.
 There are a number of threats to its survival and it was listed as a threatened species of the United States in 1987.

-Most of the populations are located in Missouri, with a few more in Arkansas and Louisiana.
+Most of the populations are located in Missouri, with a few more in nearby states.
 It was discovered in Anderson County, Texas, in 2004.
 The plant was probably widespread on the North American continent long ago, but the climate changed, and it now exists as a relict species in a narrow strip of hospitable habitat.
 It grows on sandstone glades and outcrops as well as bare, sparsely vegetated areas where the soil contains relatively large amounts of magnesium and sodium salts.
 It can be found on "slicks" with a coating of lichens and Nostoc cyanobacteria that are very wet after winter rain and then dry into a hard crust.
 Lichens of genus Xanthoparmelia occur on the slicks.
 Few flowering plants grow in this harsh habitat.
 It is an ephemeral species, sprouting up and generally undergoing its full life cycle within four weeks around February and March, or as late as June in some areas.
 The yearly abundance of this tiny annual plant in a particular area depends on the amount of recent rainfall there; populations are small or nonexistent in dry years and can contain thousands of plants in a wet season.

 Geocarpon minimum is a petite succulent plant measuring no more than 4 centimeters (1.6 inches) tall with a hair-thin stem.
 The plant is grayish, brownish, or green when new and then turns magenta, red, bright pink, or purplish as it matures.
 The red color is from anthocyanins.
 It has tiny leaves 3 or 4 millimeters long and a red or purplish inflorescence containing one flower no more than 4 millimeters long.